-A simple Google search on the Internet will provide you with copious amounts of reading material on the subject to mapping and the Mazda RX-8.
-Topics such as adjustments for dwell timing, lowering fan temperature cut-ins, increasing OMP injection rates, removing CELs are all interspersed with claims of huge, minimum or even no BHP increases.
+A simple Google search on the Internet will provide you with copious amounts of reading material on the subject of mapping and the Mazda RX-8.
+Topics such as adjustments for dwell timing, lowering fan temperature cut-ins, increasing OMP injection rates, and removing CELs are all interspersed with claims of huge, minimum, or even no BHP increases.

-Having released the EasyTuning range of custom maps in June 2016 and experienced first hand the improvements in at least on-track drivability and throttle response, we thought we properly investigate whether the standard and adaptable Mazda ECU map had any disadvantages over other 'custom' maps.
+Having released the EasyTuning range of custom maps in June 2016 and experienced firsthand the improvements in at least on-track drivability and throttle response, we thought we’d properly investigate whether the standard and adaptable Mazda ECU map had any disadvantages over other ‘custom’ maps.

 To ensure fairness and accuracy, we employed the services of the renowned engine tuners from Circuit Motorsport in Wiltshire and used their on-site Dastek rolling road.
 The rolling road was operated by them and it was agreed that all power runs would utilise the same dyno configurations and variables.

-For the test we used the RotorSport Mazda RX-8 231 which does benefit from many performance modifications including engine porting, intake, exhaust, pulleys, flywheel/counterweight, clutch.
+For the test, we used the RotorSport Mazda RX-8 231 which does benefit from many performance modifications including engine porting, intake, exhaust, pulleys, flywheel/counterweight, and clutch.
 We felt that by choosing a heavily modified vehicle, we would be better placed to see whether the individual maps actually provided any benefit.
-It is easy to say a map on a standard car doesn't provide any benefits and there maybe nothing to benefit, however with increase breathing, lighter rotations etc if we would gain anything then it would be on this setup.
+It is easy to say a map on a standard car doesn’t provide any benefits and there may be nothing to benefit, however with increased breathing, lighter rotations, etc if we would gain anything then it would be on this setup.

 It was agreed we would undertake 2x power runs for each of the 3 maps we would be testing.
 A total of 6 power runs.
 For the maps themselves, we were testing: